hadley/helpr/ideas.md

 ==================

 * Parse examples and add links to functions that are used
-* Send selected expression to R console
+* Send selected/highlighted expression to R console
 * BUSY - Evaluate all example code and interleave results back in html, like: http://ejohn.org/apps/learn/
+* Add jQuery to notify user
+* "Easy"(run) button

 Search
 ======